|

 8 photos

-far north as Saskatchewan, Canada for grazing herds of cattle before bringing them south
+ranges as far north as Saskatchewan, Canada, for grazing herds of cattle before

 Matthews, James T., 1953-